scholarslab/CodeLab/Week03/structured_data.md

 ```

 These four elements all describe the same basic data.
 Whether you use attributes or child elements or text is often a matter of personal preference.
 It's not a good idea to cram data into attributes or text where we might benefit from the additional structure provided by child elements.
 It's also not a good idea to use attributes where the number of attributes may be uncertain or which contains too much data; the "dog" elements in the original example XML is better suited to be elemental children.

+## Validation / Parsing

+The point of having these well-defined and consistent formats is that computers can both produce and read them back in.
+We will usually define the structures of these documents manually (e.g. the columns of a CSV or the order and definitions of the elements in XML), but more frequently the actual documents that conform to those structures are produced by computer programs.

+The process of reading a text file of a particular format into a way that is legible to a computer (which we might anthropomorphize as "understanding" the file) is called parsing and the software that does this is a parser.
+We can write our own parsers for some of these formats easily enough, but there are enough edge cases and this is a common enough of a problem that we should use one of the many parsers available to us.
+In Python, there are CSV and XML parsers built into the language (and also for some other formats).

+When we write formatted text by hand, it's easy to make mistakes.
+When we have to keep track of nested tags or complex arrangements of escape characters, it helps to have mechanical assistance.
+Validators and linters are related software tools to help check the syntax and, in some cases, the style of formats.
+When we use these tools, they help us ensure that our documents are *well-formed*, meaning that they conform to the basic rules of the format (e.g. every XML element is closed).
+But well-formedness only ensures that a computer can unambiguously read the document, not that it'll make sense to a human.